-From the last week due to precautionary measures, it became compliance to work remotely rather than a centralized office for everyone's safety.
+For sometime now due to precautionary measures, it became compliance to work remotely rather than a centralised office for everyone's safety.
 It was ever so normal for folks to go on individual work-from-home but this is a mass WFH of sorts.
 How do you manage your time, work effectively together, communicate and not feel isolated and overall remain sane amongst all the mayhem?
 Well, one thing is for sure, we'll get through it if we stick together (well, remotely 😛).
 We've been transitioning from an in-office workday to remote-life at Kubric too!
 Find out how we are metamorphosing into a remote workforce overcoming challenges that us new-homies face.

 We'll break-it-up for you in 4 easy steps ~

 Keeping your health in check while isolating from a hustling work environment can be a chore if you do not keep sleep hygiene.
 Emphasize a strict sleep schedule especially when you can practically jump from the bed to your workplace.
 When setting up a home-work-place do make sure its an ergonomic setting that takes care of your back and your eyes.
 Establish work-life boundaries and try to avoid junk, especially sugary snacks ~ focus on fruit 🍉 .

 The office space gives us a focused place to communicate/share ideas/talk/even chit chat, being remote takes away the eco-space of communication, so we must strive harder to build a stronger communication when we are in this long-distance-relationship with work.
 Set up formal and informal ways of communication with your team, share your availability and check your teammates' availability.
 Decide on the hours you'll be working and make your schedule visible on a calendar.
 Try keeping a visible-to-all realtime-updating document across the organization & encourage feedback and discussions.
 One thing we do at Kubric is to send out some daily motivation/tips/quirky notes to make our folks look-forward to those start-of-the-day posters 📝!